State of Illinois

 Department of Human Services

 As a child care provider, your participation in the Illinois Child Care Assistance Program makes it possible for Illinois children to enjoy the benefits of quality child care.
 We appreciate your contribution.
 The Illinois Department of Human Services (IDHS) and your local Child Care Resource and Referral (CCR&R) agency understand that the procedures and paperwork can be confusing.
-The information in this brochure is provided to help you navigate and make the most of the services available to you.
+The information in this brochure is provided to help you use and make the most of the services available to you.
 If you have any questions, or need clarification, please call your local CCR&R.

 We're here for you!